Leslie Varela, MS, LPC Associate

 I’m a Texas therapist who works with teens who are trying to make sense of their parents’ divorce and everything that comes with it.

 For a lot of teens, the impact of divorce doesn’t always show up right away.
-Sometimes it takes a few years before the questions, frustration, or anger start surfacing.
+Sometimes it takes a few years before the questions, worries, or overwhelm starts surfacing.

 By the time many teens reach out to me, they’re ready to talk things through with someone who isn’t part of the situation.
 Someone who can help them untangle what they’ve been carrying without judgment or pressure.